Fabric Ductwork Helps Resort Maintain “Always 84 and Sunny”

 Just minutes from Cedar Point Amusement Park, Kalahari has become a major destination for vacationers in Ohio and the surrounding states who are seeking a family-oriented atmosphere.

 Kalahari has helped make Sandusky an even greater travel location, especially during the winter months, when other outdoor attractions close due to cold weather.
-Kalahari, however, is always “84 and sunny” (a promise from the resort) thanks to their intricate HVAC system and roof makeup that allows penetrating sunlight.
+Kalahari, however, is always “84 and sunny” (a promise from the resort) thanks to their intricate aquatic center HVAC system and roof makeup that allows penetrating sunlight.

 Problem: Current Ductwork Needed Replacement